A technician sees a bug and fixes it. An artist sees a bug and explores it.

 Born of Czech political refugees, Karel Bata started working in the entertainment industry during the early days of the Comedy Store, and at Soho’s Gargoyle Club.

-Karel spent much of his career in theatre and film lighting, then as a filmmaker.
-He now creates artworks that subvert and push the boundaries of perception and experience.
-He created the UK’s first projection-mapping installation using a Heath-Robinson combination of Super-8 film, video, and spinning mirrors.
-He believes the best art often comes out of the ‘happy accident’, working with emerging technologies to take the viewer into new and unexpected directions.
-His work is often an environment the viewer must enter, engage with and experience.
+Karel is an artist and award-winning filmmaker.
+He creates artworks that try to subvert and push the boundaries of perception and experience.
+He created Europe’s first projection-mapping installation in 1981 using a Heath-Robinson combination of Super-8 film, monochrome video, and spinning mirrors.
+He believes the best art often comes out of ‘happy accidents’, and works with emerging technologies to create work that goes in new and unexpected directions.
+His installations are often an environment the viewer must enter and engage with.

-For his recent MA in Stereo 3D at Ravensbourne he created a dozen 3D shorts, which are now touring the festival circuit, and a series of immersive and interactive 3D environments using lasers, projection mapping, and more than a little magic, that playfully challenge our notions of the personal space we inhabit.
+For his recent MA in Stereo 3D at Ravensbourne University he created a dozen 3D shorts, which are now touring the festival circuit and winning prizes, and a series of immersive and interactive 3D environments using lasers, projection mapping, and more than a little magic.
+He likes to playfully challenge our notions of the personal space we inhabit.